-The web-based survey was active from December 22nd, 2019, to October 20th, 2020.
-Six dissemination strategies were utilized to try and reach a response rate of 8-10%: The first was by the Ministry of Labour and Social Affairs (MOLSA) who after formalization the collaboration (See appendix 2.19) lunched a request to local social workers and providers to disseminate the survey to service recipients (see detailed explanation on the dissemination procedure for social workers - appendix 2.20, and providers – appendix 2.21).
-Second, MOLSA representatives provided a list of community service and residential place for autistic individuals (see appendix 2.22).
-With the assistance of Cohen Institute in Tel-Aviv University, all the providers were contacted and asked to disseminate the survey for the service recipients.
-Third, in some institutions, following the establishment of close connection with the managers, they dedicated specific time and resources so their services recipients or guardians will answer the questionnaire.
+The web-based survey was active from 22 December 2019, to 20 October 2020.
+Six dissemination strategies were utilized to try and reach a response rate of 8–10%: The first was through the MOLSA who, after formalizing the collaboration (See Appendix 2.19), launched a request to local social workers and providers to disseminate the survey to service recipients (see a detailed explanation on the dissemination procedure for social workers in Appendix 2.20, and Appendix 2.21 – Providers ).
+Second, MOLSA representatives provided a list of community services and residential places for autistic individuals (see Appendix 2.22).
+With the assistance of the Cohen Institute of Tel Aviv University, all the providers were contacted and asked to disseminate the survey for the service recipients.
+Third, in some institutions, following the establishment of close connections with the managers, specific time and resources were set aside so that their service recipients or guardians could answer the questionnaire.
 Fourth, a call for participation in the survey was sent via the mailing lists of the four main advocacy organizations operating for or with autistic adults in Israel: Alut, ACI, Mishtalvim Ba’Resef, and Effie.
-Fifth, dissemination in social networks was done by key figure who endorsed the research after their in-depth interviews.
-Finally, an add was publish in the reception office of the Keshet clinic for autistic adults in Chaim Shiba Tel Ha’Shomer medical center (see appendix 2.23) and a call to participate was sent via the clinic newsletter (see appendix 2.24).
-All these methods were utilized to try and reach the anticipated response rate (for detailed description of the dissemination procedure see appendix 2.25).
+Fifth, dissemination via social networks was done by key figures who endorsed the research after their in-depth interviews.
+Finally, an advertisement was displayed in the reception office of the Keshet Clinic for autistic adults in the Sheba Tel HaShomer Medical Center (see Appendix 2.23) and a call to participate was sent via the clinic newsletter (see Appendix 2.24).
+All these methods were utilized to try and reach the anticipated response rate (for detailed description of the dissemination procedure see Appendix 2.25).

 2.4.4.
 Methods of data analysis

-Printed questionnaires were inserted manually by the researcher to Qualtrics.
-The insertion procedure was controlled by second inspection of selected data.
-The dataset from Qualtrics was downloaded to Excel spreadsheet.
-Then irrelevant entries were deleted, and the dataset was cleaned and transferred for further analysis in SPSS software version 26.
+Printed questionnaires were inserted manually by the researcher into Qualtrics.
+The insertion procedure was checked by a second inspection of selected data.
+The dataset from Qualtrics was downloaded onto an Excel spreadsheet.
+Irrelevant entries were then deleted and the dataset was organized and transferred for further analysis into SPSS software version 26.
 New variables were created to enable statistical analysis.
-Among the variables were: number of needs, number of barriers and deviation of settlement according to ministry of health districts (see full list of novel variables in appendix 2.26).
-A descriptive analysis for standard measurements including frequencies, mean, and medians were calculated.
-To identify differences between groups T-test for independent samples, One Way ANOVA, and 2 were be used.
-Spearman, correlations were conducted to examine the relations between income and several numeric variables (see list of statistical tests in appendix 2.27).
-Statistical significant was considered in P value <0.05.
+Among the variables were: number of needs, number of barriers, and deviation of settlement according to Ministry of Health districts (see a full list of novel variables in Appendix 2.26).
+A descriptive analysis for standard measurements including frequencies, means, and medians were calculated.
+To identify differences between groups T-test for independent samples, One Way ANOVA, and 2 were used.
+Spearman correlations were conducted to examine the relations between income and several numeric variables (see list of statistical tests in Appendix 2.27).
+Statistical significance was considered at P value <0.05.

 2.5.
 Ethical considerations

-The research was approved by both the institutional ethical committee of Ben Gurion University of the Negev (see appendices 2.28 and 2.29 after revisions) and the Helsinki committee of Haim Sheba, Tel Ha’Shomer Medical Center (see appendix 2.30).
-The Ben Gurion institutional committee approved all the research, while the approval of the Helsinki committee was given only for the collection of data from patients receiving treatment in the medical center.
-Both approvals were performed twice, once before the qualitative phase and once before the quantitative phase.
+The research was approved by both the institutional ethics committee of Ben-Gurion University of the Negev (see Appendices 2.28 and 2.29 after revisions) and the Helsinki committee of Sheba Tel HaShomer Medical Center (see Appendix 2.30).
+The Ben-Gurion institutional committee approved all the research, while the approval of the Helsinki committee was given only for the collection of data from patients receiving treatment in the medical center.
+Both approvals were obtained twice, once before the qualitative phase and once before the quantitative phase.